eitanbloch/TAP/README.md

 ## Using in Python (python_interface branch)

-1. Set the Python executable in the PYTHON variable in the make file
+1. Set the Python executable in the PYTHON variable in the make file (the pybind11 package must be accessible)
 2. Make using:

 ```bash